Chris Moyles: Autobiography

 Moyles' autobiography, The Gospel according to Chris Moyles: The Story of One Man and His Mouth was released by Ebury Press on 5 October 2006.

 On 4 October 2007 a follow-up book Chris Moyles: The Difficult Second Book, published by Ebury Press, was officially released.
 The Difficult Second Book was released in paperback on 1 May 2008.
 Stewart Lee, on his own programme Stewart Lee's Comedy Vehicle, commented that the title of the book suggests "a degree of irony and self-awareness largely absent from the text itself" and then went on to deconstruct and mock the book's contents.

 Stage work

 On 16 May 2012 it was announced that Chris Moyles had been cast to play the part of King Herod in an arena tour of Andrew Lloyd Webber's musical Jesus Christ Superstar.
 Moyles reprised his role as King Herod when Jesus Christ Superstar began another arena tour on 1 October 2013.
 Moyles also toured a solo stage show, "Chris Moyles Live".

+Charity work

+Chris Moyles has supported charities including Comic Relief, Sport Relief, St Mungo's, Break and Global Radio's "Make Some Noise".